bradbenvenuti/car-simulator/README.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that it used dropout.

-Then I added a lot more training data, including driving the track counterclockwise, adding recovery laps and driving the second track.
+To combat the overfitting, added a lot more training data.
+This included driving the track counter-clockwise, adding recovery laps and driving the second track.
 I also used 3 camera images with adjusted steering measurements and duplicated and flipped every image.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track, but on track two the car drover perfectly.
 To improve the driving behavior in track 1, I trained the model again making sure to shuffle the data first.
 It seemed that the model was favoring the second track and shuffling the data resolved that.